Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 Before development began, we focused on **understanding the problem itself**, what students were looking for, what companies had to offer, and how we could bridge the gap effectively.
 Rather than conducting formal studies, we relied on firsthand experience and available data to identify pain points and inform our technical decisions.

 ## Challenges
-The event only lasts 5.5 hours on a single day per year, making efficiency crucial.
-Students struggled to locate companies suited to their field, leading to missed opportunities.
-Companies had diverse offerings but lacked a way to effectively match with the right students.
-The event format was limiting, without a structured way to explore industries and roles, many participants navigated the fair at random.

-1. The event is only 5.5 hours
+1. Limited event duration (5.5 hours)
 1. Existing solutions were confusing and inefficient.
 1. A lot of students navigated the event at random.

-## Industries & Roles
+## Event Offerings
-To understand the range of opportunities available, we categorized the industries and roles companies provided:
+To understand the range of opportunities available for students, we consolidated what companies offered:

 | Industries | Roles |
 |------------|-------|